What Do Truman’s Health Science Graduates Say About Their Truman Experience?

 —Erin Foster, Health Science (’13)

-As a Health Educator and Outreach Coordinator with the Northeast Missouri Health Council, I am currently focusing on oral health.
+As a Health Educator, Outreach Coordinator, and Lifestyle Coach with the Northeast Missouri Health Council, my focus is on oral health and preventing type 2 diabetes.
 I have been able to start a new education program and expand the program to cover most of northeast Missouri.
-Providing education to schools, health departments, nursing homes, and other community partners has been exceedingly rewarding.”
+I am very lucky to work with all types of people in a variety of settings.
+Providing education to schools, health departments, nursing homes, and other community partners is exceedingly rewarding.”

 —Caroline “Carrie” Nelson (’15), Health Science